We’re about 45 minutes from the airport, with minimal traffic. Very close to Echo Beach and Batu Bolong Beach in Canggu.

 A converted Volkswagen van sometimes parked at the entrance to the beach.
 Serves both alcoholic and non-alcoholic drinks.

-Head upstairs for a cocktail or a beer and enjoy the view of Pererenan Beach.
+Have a coffee or snack in their new (February 2020) Coffee & Surf cafe, or head upstairs for a cocktail or a beer while enjoying the view of Pererenan Beach.
 A funky atmosphere keeps things relaxed.

 Casual Italian food.
 Excellent lasagna (try the vegetarian pesto).
 The pizza is quite good, and of course they have a large selection of beer (most are on the pricy side, but they’re hard to find in Bali.